sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 - line 52: we created an extension to the provided `Landmark` data object, allowing to initialize an instance of it from a `LandmarkData` object returned by the API.

-The list of all changes we made to the code is visible in [this commit]() TODO .
+The list of all changes we made to the code is visible in [this commit](https://github.com/sebsto/amplify-ios-workshop/commit/ad92eada6607a76236f3b9597f4ac867399e20cf).

 ## Patch Amplify API Library